 The program for the MS degree consists of two calendar years of fundamental course work, including laboratory-based coursework and at least two semesters of thesis research work and a written thesis.
 Students may also complete internships, directed studies and/or field school opportunities as part of their graduate education.
 Candidates are required to complete a minimum of 42 credits at the graduate level, complete a full laboratory/field research project to meet the requirement for graduation.
-An series of elective competency exams are also offered to students (see details below).

 Successful completion (a grade of B- or higher) is required in all courses offered by the Forensic Anthropology program in order to be eligible to graduate.
-If a student receives a grade(s) below a B- in any of the required 1^{st} year courses, they must petition the Graduate Student Committee for permission to register for 2^{nd} year courses and to repeat the course(s) with unsatisfactory grades.
+If a student receives a grade(s) below a B- in any of the required $1^{st}$ year courses, they must petition the Graduate Student Committee for permission to register for $2^{nd}$ year courses and to repeat the course(s) with unsatisfactory grades.